jahanvik01/SQL-Query-Hub/README.md

 Overview: Extract specific parts of a date, time, or timestamp.
 Content:
 Content:
 EXTRACT(): Retrieves a specific part of the date or time, such as the year, month, day, hour, etc.

+15.Window Functions
+Window functions in SQL are advanced functions that perform calculations across a set of table rows related to the current row without collapsing the result set into a single row.
+They allow for powerful analytical queries by applying aggregate functions and computations over a defined range of rows, or "window," within the dataset.
+This makes them ideal for tasks like ranking, calculating running totals, and finding percentiles, providing detailed insights and summaries within the context of the dataset.